 About .ca Domains

-- CIRA restricts domains from transferring for the first 65 days of registration.
+- CIRA restricts domains from transfer during the first 65 days of registration.

-- When a domain transfer takes place, it must be initiated for every variant (IDN) of that .ca domain name.
-If all variants are not transferred, the transfer will fail.
+- When a domain transfer takes place, it must be initiated for every variant (IDN) of the .ca domain.
+If not, the transfer will fail.

 - Transfers normally take five to seven days from the time you authorize them.
 However, a .ca transfer goes through immediately after you enter the authorization code and click Finish.

-CIRA automatically applies its own private registration to new .ca domain names.
-Specifically, CIRA limits the personal information that displays in the Whois database for the following legal types:
+- CIRA automatically applies its privacy protection to new .ca domains.
+It limits the personal information that displays in the Whois database for the following legal types:

 - Canadian citizens

 - Cashparking: Not supported

 - Contact updates: Supported

 - Update the Canadian Legal Type for your domains anytime through your account.